Axway/api-builder-standalone-tech-enablement/README.md

 # Before you start

-There is two way of reading the provided documentaiton in this project:
+There are two ways of reading the provided documentation for this project:

 1) Read the README.md files and follow the navigation links